run-house/runhouse/docs/index.rst

 #. **Cost**: Organizations adopting Runhouse utilize their available compute more efficiently, leading to typical cost savings of 50%.
    With Runhouse, ephemeral clusters are allocated only when needed and can be launched across multiple regions or clouds based on quota or cost considerations.
    It's easy to right-size instances based on workload, incorporate spot instances, and even share compute or services on compute across tasks.
-#. **Development at Scale**: Adopting powerful, GPU-accelerated hardware or distributed clusters (Spark, Ray) can be
-   disruptive.
-All development, debugging, automation, and deployment to occur on their runtime; for instance, users of Ray, Spark, or PyTorch Distributed must work on the head node for development.
-Hosted notebook services often serve as stop-gaps for this issue.
-   Runhouse allows Python to orchestrate these systems remotely, bringing the development workflow back to standard Python.
 #. **Infrastructure Management**: Runhouse captures infrastructure as code, providing a clear contract between the application
    and infrastructure, saving ML teams from having to learn the intricacies of networking, security, and DevOps.
+Meanwhile, platforms teams can manage and monitor resources centrally, set limits and quotas, and permission access to heterogeneous compute resources.

 ML Workflow with and without Runhouse
 -------------------------------------